 Risks to the Grid and to Ratepayers

-The technical overcapacity described in the previous section and the underutilization of several pipelines are additional evidence of the risks associated with pipeline investments.
+The difference between the sum of state in-flow capacity obtained from the U.S. EIA and the estimated available capacity assumed in the ICF study may be evidence of some of the potential risks associated with pipeline investments including that changes in supply and/or demand can result in underutilized pipeline.
 Demand can end up not matching supply when the pipelines are built, leaving stranded costs that the customer ends up having to pay.
 (Stranded costs are ones that must be paid by utility ratepayers if infrastructure investments become redundant either through market forces or regulation.)
 Given the long-term cost recovery period of infrastructure, a poorly informed decision can have a long-term impact on electricity rates.

 A measure of stranded-cost potential was developed by calculating the worst-case scenario for dollars at risk (a measure that indicates the magnitude of risk, not the likelihood).
 The LNG and energy efficiency scenarios have similar worst-case stranded-cost risk profiles, ranging between $90 million and $101 million.
 In contrast, the risk for the pipeline was about twenty times higher, at $1,980 million.